 The screen below displays the Traffic Statistics.
-Here you can view the amount of packets that pass through the DIR-808L on both the WAN, LAN ports and the Wi-Fi® segments.
+You can view the number of packets that pass through the DIR-816L on the WAN ports, LAN ports, and the Wi-Fi® segments.
 The traffic counter will reset if the device is rebooted.